ClassicLean/sheet-scraper-automation/automation_tool_documentation.md

 *   **Rate Limiting:** Scraping too many pages too quickly can lead to IP bans or temporary blocks.
 The `time.sleep()` delays are a basic measure; more advanced rate limiting strategies might be needed for large-scale operations.
 *   **Dynamic Content Loading:** While Playwright handles JavaScript-rendered content, very complex or lazy-loaded content might require more advanced waiting strategies (e.g., `page.wait_for_selector`, `page.wait_for_load_state`).
 *   **Error Handling:** The current error handling is basic.
 More granular error handling and retry mechanisms could be implemented for robustness.
+*   **Google Sheets API Quotas:** Be mindful of Google Sheets API daily quotas.
+For very large numbers of updates, batching (which we temporarily removed for debugging) is crucial to stay within limits.

 ## 8. Future Enhancements

+*   **Re-implement Batch Updates for Google Sheets:** Once the core scraping and individual updates are stable, re-implementing batch updates for Google Sheets API calls will significantly improve efficiency and reduce API call count.
 *   **Configurable Selectors:** Store selectors and availability indicators in a separate configuration file (e.g., JSON or YAML) to make them easier to manage and update without modifying code.
 *   **Parallel Scraping:** Implement asynchronous scraping (e.g., using `asyncio` with Playwright's async API) to speed up the process for many URLs, while still respecting rate limits.
 *   **Notification System:** Add notifications (e.g., email, Slack) for successful runs, failures, or significant price changes.